Multiscale Modelling of Textile Composites

 - No Comment

-- Development of a generic and efficient framework for multiscale modelling and failure prediction of fabric reinforced composites under static and impact loadings.
+- Development of a generic and efficient framework for multiscale modeling and failure prediction of fabric-reinforced composites under static and impact loadings

 - Various techniques used for the analysis are